wp-plugins/lightbox-plus/readme.txt

  * Fixed a bug introduced in 1.3.4 where colorbox could not be launched by triggering an element's click event through JavaScript.
  * Minor refinements.
  * Event delegation is now used for elements that ColorBox is assigned to, rather than individual click events.
  * Additional callbacks have been added to represent other stages of ColorBox's lifecycle.
-Available callbacks, in order of their execution: onOpen, onLoad, onComplete, onCleanup, onClosed These take place at the same time as the event hooks, but will be better suited than the hooks for targeting specific instances of ColorBox.
+Available callbacks, in order of their execution: `onOpen`, `onLoad`, `onComplete`, `onCleanup`, `onClosed` These take place at the same time as the event hooks, but will be better suited than the hooks for targeting specific instances of ColorBox.
  * Ajax content is now immediately added to the DOM to be more compatible if that content contains script tags.
  * Focus is now returned to the calling element on closing.
- * Fixed a bug where maxHeight and maxWidth did not work for non-photo content.
+ * Fixed a bug where `maxHeight` and `maxWidth` did not work for non-photo content.
- * Direct calls no longer need 'open:true', it is assumed.
-Example: $.fn.colorbox({html:"<p>Hi</p>"});
+ * Direct calls no longer need `'open:true'`, it is assumed.
+Example: `$.fn.colorbox({html:"<p>Hi</p>"});`
- * Changed $.fn.colorbox.element() to return a jQuery object rather the DOM element.
+ * Changed `$.fn.colorbox.element()` to return a jQuery object rather the DOM element.
  * jQuery.colorbox-min.js is compressed with Google's Closure Compiler rather than YUI Compressor.
- * Added 'innerWidth' and 'innerHeight' options to allow people to easily set the size dimensions for ColorBox, without having to anticipate the size of the borders and buttons.
+ * Added `'innerWidth'` and `'innerHeight'` options to allow people to easily set the size dimensions for ColorBox, without having to anticipate the size of the borders and buttons.
- * Renamed 'scrollbars' option to 'scrolling' to be in keeping with the existing HTML attribute.
+ * Renamed `'scrollbars'` option to `'scrolling'` to be in keeping with the existing HTML attribute.
 The option now also applies to iframes.
  * Bug fix: In Safari, positioning occassionally incorrect when using '100%' dimensions.
  * Bug fix: In IE6, the background overlay is briefly not full size when first viewing.
  * Bug fix: In Firefox, opening ColorBox causes a split second shift with a small minority of webpage layouts.